moogly

 Happy Autumn Leaves - free #crochet pattern on Mooglyblog.com!
 These are great as dishcloths, coasters, home decor, and more!

-And that'st that!
-I know that first edging round is a bear, but the effect is totally worth it, and really it's only 8 long stitches and a picot, with a bunch of sc in between.
+And that's that!
+I know that the first edging round is a bear, but the effect is totally worth it, and really it's only 8 long stitches and a picot, with a bunch of sc in between.
 If you're making it as a dishcloth or washcloth, you can use those long stitches to slip your fingers in while you use it!
 Or put some silverware in there for your Autumn table.
 Or just enjoy the fun 3D effect while they decorate your home!
 I hope you enjoy making the Happy Autumn Leaves free crochet pattern as much as I do!

 Written pattern and graphics copyright Tamara Kelly 2014.
 Please do not reprint or repost this pattern, but please do link to this page to share this pattern with others.
 If you wish to make items for sale from this pattern, please visit the About page for details.
-To print this pattern please use the Print Friendly button (tutorial here).

 Pin20K